 Of course, everyone occasionally has a slip up, no matter how many workshops or behavior agreements they sign.
 Martinez said the Club tries to take a proactive approach in dealing with these types of situations.

 “We have policies and procedures to not only try to minimize negative events but also effectively deal with them when they do happen so everyone can move forward in a positive direction,” he said.
 “Negative events sometimes happen, and you have to have a plan in place to not only deal with these negative issues but also make sure we learn and grow from them.”

-With that much to think about, the Colorado Premier Basketball Club relies on TeamSnap to help streamline some of the organizational and communication tasks of running a team or league.
+With that much to think about, the Colorado Premier Basketball Club relies on TeamSnap to help streamline some of the organizational and communication tasks of running their league, which includes satellite locations in Parker, Colo. and Sandy, Utah.
 Martinez was new to team organization software and said he especially found TeamSnap’s club registration features, which allows administrators to easily facilitate online registration and collect waivers and player information, a time saver.

 “Between the desktop version of the service and the TeamSnap app, our club has a streamline of communication with our teams and coaches that many other clubs do not,” he added.
 “One of the biggest compliments we receive as a club is that we are very organized and communicate information well.
 TeamSnap has a lot to do with that.”

 Colorado Premier Basketball Club has even developed an app of its own.
 Top Flight Basketball App is available on all iOS and Android mobile devices and features a basketball training and skill development program developed by the Colorado Premier staff and coaches.
 It teaches players, through video, how to master the skills that produce in-game results.
 There is also an “Ask Coach” feature where users can directly connect with the folks at Colorado Premier.